AaronBray/AaronBray.github.io/_posts/2025-11-05-conversor.md

 ***nmap
 <br>

-## Doing a deeper scan and navigating to the page
-## We can see this IP must be added into our hosts file to resolve the DNS
+## This IP must be added into our hosts file to resolve the DNS

 sudo nano /etc/hosts
 <IP_address> conversor.htb